Speed Up Zig-Zag: Speed Up Zig-Zag

+As will be seen in the proof of Theorem \ref{inv.measure.speed.up:1}, this assumption is only needed in the case of explosive deterministic dynamics. \end{remark}

-\begin{remark} In the original Zig-Zag for $s \equiv 1$, (\ref{non.evanescence.assumption:2}) is implied by the following growth condition: there exists $\epsilon>0 , c' \in \mathbb{R}$ such that for all $x \in \mathbb{R}$, $U(x)\geq (d+\epsilon) \log (\| x \|)-c'$.
-This is assumed in \cite{bierkens.roberts.zitt:2019} to prove non-evanescence of the Zig-Zag process. \end{remark} We then have the following. \begin{theorem}[Invariant Measure] Assume that the rates satisfy (\ref{rates.formula:2}) and Assumptions \ref{ass.lyapunov:1} , \ref{ass.lyapunov:2} and \ref{non.evanescence.assumption:1} hold.
-Then, the SUZZ process has the measure $\mu$ in (\ref{zz.inv:3}) as invariant. \end{theorem} Crucially, under some further conditions on the speed function $s$, the SUZZ process is exponentially ergodic even when targeting a heavy tailed distribution.
+We then have the following. \begin{theorem}[Invariant Measure] Assume that the rates satisfy (\ref{rates.formula:2}) and Assumptions \ref{ass.lyapunov:1} , \ref{the.one.that.always.holds:1}, \ref{ass.lyapunov:2} and \ref{non.evanescence.assumption:1} hold.
+Assume that $s \in C^2$ is strictly positive.
+Then, the SUZZ process has the measure $\mu$ in (\ref{zz.inv:3}) as invariant. \end{theorem} Crucially, under some further conditions on the speed function $s$, the SUZZ process is exponentially ergodic even when targeting some heavy tailed distributions.